πŸ‘‹Welcome to Hats Protocol

 Introduction

-Hats are programmable, revocable, and legible roles, which can be collectively controlled by the wearer of the "Top Hat", which could be an individual or a group, such as a DAO.
+Hats are programmable, revocable, and legible roles, which can be collectively controlled by the wearer of the "Top Hat", which could be an individual or a group, such as an organization.
 Hat-based roles can be flexibly imbued with responsibilities, authorities, accountabilities, context, and more.

 Hats are represented onchain by tokens that conform to the ERC-1155 standard.
-They are connected together in a tree structure (aka a "Hats tree") to create flexible operational and governance structures that are controlled by an organization or its designees, which can then be visualized in any Hats front-end.
+They are connected together in a tree structure (aka a "Hats tree") to create flexible organizational graphs that are controlled by an organization or its designees, which can then be visualized in any Hats front-end.

 Each hat can have any number of wearers up to the hat’s max supply.
 Hats are granted and revoked by the organization, or agents/smart contracts that are designated by the org.
 Wearers can renounce a hat, but they cannot transfer it.